CDCgov/phdi-azure/docs/implementation-guide.md

 ![create-environment-3](./images/create-environment-3.png)

 ### Step 9: Run the Deployment GitHub Workflow
 At this point we have completed all of the necessary setup.
-We are now ready to deploy the PHDI pipelines to your Azure project with Terraform via the provided `Deployment` GitHub Workflow.
+We are now ready to deploy the PHDI pipelines to your Azure resource group with Terraform via the provided `Deployment` GitHub Workflow.
 To run this workflow to deploy the PHDI pipelines to the development environment you created previously, follow the steps below.

 1. Navigate to `https://github.com/<MY-GITHUB-ORGANIZATION>/phdi-azure` in your browser.
 2. Click on `Actions` near the center at the top of the page.